-On Wednesday, 13 September 2017, Gazeta Wyborcza published an interview, given by President of the Open Dialog Foundation Lyudmyla Kozlovska and President of the Foundation Board Bartosz Kramek to Igor T. Miecik.
+On Wednesday, 13 September 2017, Gazeta Wyborcza published an interview, given by President of the Open Dialogue Foundation Lyudmyla Kozlovska and President of the Foundation Board Bartosz Kramek to Igor T. Miecik.
 The text, entitled ‘Open Dialog is defending itself’, is presented below.
 It is aresponse to GW’s previous publications which we broadly discussed in The statement on Igor T. Miecik’s articles (Gazeta Wyborcza, 7 August 2017).
-Andrzej Wielowieyski also spoke about the Open Dialog Foundation in GW: The voice in defence of the Foundation Open Dialog at the crossroads.
+Andrzej Wielowieyski also spoke about the Open Dialogue Foundation in GW: The voice in defence of the Foundation Open Dialog at the crossroads.

 Lyudmyla Kozlovska: Registering an organisation in Ukraine would be very difficult for me.
 It would take a lot of people and money.
 As I found out, in order to register a foundation in Poland, I do not have to have any financial means, or even know Polish, I only needed to ask my friends to do everything for me.

 Initially, you focused on defending the environment associated with the Kazakhstani oligarch Mukhtar Ablyazov.
 Why?

 Bartosz Kramek: Not only.
 And Kazakhstan was an ‘untouched’ area.
 No-one who deals with this area will be able to avoid dealing with the case of Ablyazov, as, similarly to Khodorkovsky, he financed so many initiatives that he became almost a gray eminence, the mastermind behind every democratic opposition movement, and he supported independent media.

 Have you ever sought financial support from Ablyazov or anyone associated with him?

 Kozlovska: No, his bank accounts are blocked, but I wouldn’t have a problem if we take the money once he gets it back and provided that he will be willing to give it.